mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 ##### MariaDB 10 GTID

-If _mariadb10_master_gtid_ is On changing the master doesn't require the setting of a new _file_ and _pos_, just specify new host and port with CHANGE MASTER; depending on the _binlog_structure_ values some additional steps might be required.
+If _mariadb10_master_gtid_ is On changing the master doesn't require the setting of a new _file_ and _pos_, just specify new host and port with CHANGE MASTER.

-If _binlog_structure=flat_, in order to keep previous binlog files untouched in MaxScale _binlogdir_ (no overwriting), the next in sequence file must exist in the Master server, as per above scenario _file and pos_ (2).

-It might also happen that each server in the replication setup has its own binlog file name convention (server1_bin, server2_bin etc) or the user doesn't want to care at all about name and sequence.
-The _binlog_structure_ option set to _tree_ value simplifies the change master process: as the binlog files are saved using a hierarchy model (_binlogdir/domain_id/server_id/_filename_), MaxScale can work with any filename and any sequence and no binlog file will be overwritten by accident.
+As the binlog files will be automatically saved using a hierarchy model (_binlogdir/domain_id/server_id/_filename_), MaxScale can work with any filename and any sequence and no binlog file will be overwritten by accident.

 **Scenario** example: